-- By bus: It takes 2hrs to get from Kawamoto train station to Hiroshima Bus center, and around 2hrs 15min to get to Hiroshima Shinkansen gate
+- By bus: It takes 2hrs to get from Kawamoto train station to Hiroshima Bus Center, and around 2hrs 15min to get to the Hiroshima shinkansen (bullet train) gate

 - By car and bus: 40 min drive to Oasa (大朝インター) bus station + 1hr 10 min bus to Hiroshima Station

 Misato: 20 min by car